TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_tutorial.rst

 *Valve* tutorial
 ================

 This is a tentative *Valve* manual.
-Created for the sake of Aqueduct training we have today.
+Created for the sake of Aqua-Duct training we have today.
 Eventually, it will be rewritten to the official version.

-This tutorial assumes :mod:`aqueduct` and *Valve* is already installed - see :doc:`../aqueduct_install`.
+This tutorial assumes :mod:`aquaduct` and *Valve* is already installed - see :doc:`../aquaduct_install`.
 It is also assumed that user is acquainted with :doc:`valve_manual` and *Valve* :doc:`valve_config`.

 *Valve* invocation